Cuckoo (album)

-Cuckoo is the second studio album by English alternative rock band Curve.
+Cuckoo is the second studio album to be released by the British alternative rock band Curve.
 It was released on 13 September 1993 and was issued by Anxious Records and Charisma Records.
-A musically more varied but significantly darker release than Curve's 1992 debut album Doppelgänger, Cuckoo was less commercially successful than the band's previous releases.
+It was less commercially successful than the band's previous releases.

 Release

 Cuckoo was released in the United Kingdom on 13 September 1993 by Anxious Records, and in the United States on 21 September 1993 by Anxious and Charisma Records.
 Two singles were issued from the album: "Blackerthreetracker" (which featured the Cuckoo song "Missing Link" as its lead track) on 23 August 1993, and "Superblaster" on 8 November 1993.
 In the UK, Cuckoo underperformed commercially compared to previous Curve releases, peaking at number 23 on the UK Albums Chart.
 Several months after the album's release, Curve disbanded, though they would reform in 1996.

 In the August 1996 issue of Select magazine, Curve frontwoman Toni Halliday said: "I still think our second album was our best.
 It got to the point where Dean didn't want to tour.
 We did reach that point of hedonistic head-fuckery, glugging JD, hollering 'Where's the schnozz?'
 You finally get that out of your system and think, 'This is sad.'
 We couldn't have gone on like that."